-and the Courts
+Law, Civil Commitment, and the Courts

-The Insanity of the Court
+The Court's Insanity

 The Insane of the courts are not necessarily the insane of the Diagnostic and Statistical Manual.
 "Insanity" is a legal category all its own, similar, but not identical to, the concept of mental illness.
 The relationship between law and madness has largely been thought as one of exclusion.
 If one is mad, they cannot be legally responsible and ought instead be subject to some other form of regulation or treatment.
 This relationship goes both ways for the legally responsible citizen is in turn defined by being an adult of sound mind.
-The origin of this devision lies in the European courts' use of the “wild beast” test to determine legal responsibility.
+The origin of this division lies in the European courts' use of the “wild beast” test to determine legal responsibility.
 It was believed that "the raving lunatics" shared a mental constitution with that of the low beast compelled by passion to lash out and express itself in bursts of incoherent speech.
 What is at stake in a case involving insanity is not whether or not in fact a crime was committed by the defendant, but rather their knowledge of its wrongness and their capacity for grasping its import.
 Though the tests used for the insanity defense have become more precise and sensitive, the line between the the inculpable insane and the responsible criminal stands at the limit of legal thought and possibility.
 Even though law and madness ought to exclude one another, a long tradition has developed to deal with the problem of madness in the courts.

 The Psycho's Allure